 As with any surgical procedure, there are some innate risks involved.
 Breast augmentation risks include persisting pain; irregular nipple or breast sensation; breast implant rupture; a hardening of the tissue surrounding the implant, causing the breast to feel hard or the implant to rupture (capsular contracture); and the possibility of a need for revision surgery, among others.

 Dr. Gupta is an expert in his field and employs every preventative measure possible on his end to lessen any risks involved.
 To minimize risks on their end, patients should avoid smoking at all costs.
 They should also be honest with Dr. Gupta regarding their medical history and lifestyle habits.
 Lastly, patients should strictly follow the pre- and post-procedure instructions provided by Dr. Gupta.

-Q. How long will my scar show and when can I start to use the Scarguard MD?
+Q. How long will my scars show and when can I start to use the scar creams?

-A. The scar will show for about 6 to 9 months.
-You can start to apply creams to help the appearance of scar lighten at 2-3 weeks.
+A. All scars are permanent but will fade and become much less visible after about 6 to 9 months.
+You can start to apply scar creams to help the scars lighten and fade starting at 2-3 weeks.

 Q. When can I exercise again?

-A. You can do walking exercises in 4 to 6 weeks but no upper body.
+A. You can do walking exercises immediately but no strenuous upper bodywork for 4 to 6 weeks.